COVID-19 Updates: Visit our Learning Goes On site for news and resources for supporting educators, families, policymakers and advocates.

 Savina Tapia is a rising second-year law student at St. Mary’s University School of Law.
 A native of Boston, Savina received her bachelor’s degree in law and society with minors in psychology and educational studies from American University in Washington, D.C.
 Her policy and research interests include dismantling the school-to-prison pipeline, implementing culturally responsive curricula, and student advocacy.

 Lola Solís is a master’s of public policy student at U.C.
 Berkeley’s Goldman School of Public Policy.
 She has a bachelor’s degree in history and women’s studies and her background is primarily in community organizing at the city, state, and campus level.
 After finishing graduate school, she hopes to work in a nonprofit in Texas as a policy analyst or researcher in hopes of creating more equitable public education policy.
-This summer, she will conduct data analysis.
+This summer, she conducted data analysis.